-- (a) General damages for negligence and breach of duty of care to be assessed by the Court; - (b) General damages for breach of confidence; - (c) General damages for breach of privacy; - (d) Aggravated damages which is deemed fit by the Court; - (e) Exemplary damages which is deemed fit by the Court; - (f) BTECH and BCSB be instructed to disclose all the personal data in all agreements or contracts signed by the Plaintiff thus far; - (g) BTECH and BCSB are to apologise publicly admitting the mistake in all major national newspapers in Malaysia; - (h) Interest of 5% on all the amount stated in paragraph (a) to (e) to the date of judgement and full and final settlement; - (i) Costs; and - (j) Other relief which deemed fit and expedient by the Court.
+- General damages for negligence and breach of duty of care to be assessed by a) the Court: - General damages for breach of confidence; b) - General damages for breach of privacy; c) - d) Aggravated damages which is deemed fit by the Court: - e) Exemplary damages which is deemed fit by the Court; - f) BTECH and BCSB be instructed to disclose all the personal data in all agreements or contracts signed by the Plaintiff thus far; - BTECH and BCSB are to apologise publicly admitting the mistake in all major national newspapers g) in Malaysia; - Interest of 5% on all the amount stated in paragraph (a) to (e) to the date of judgement and full h) and final settlement; - i) Costs: and - Other relief which deemed fit and expedient by the Court. j)

 On 2 April 2019, the solicitors of BTECH and BCSB attended the hearing of an interlocutory application filed by the Plaintiff.
-The learned Judge heard parties orally and, thereafter, dismissed the Plaintiff's application with costs of RM3,000 in favour of the Defendants.
+The Judge heard parties orally and, thereafter, dismissed the Plaintiff's application with costs of RM3,000 in favour of the Defendants.